posted by Max Friend @ 1/25/2007 12:41:00 PM

 Music: Jerry Goldsmith, The Books, Rachel's, Roy Ayers, Beck, Radiohead, Marvin Gaye "Trouble Man Soundtrack."
 The Minutemen, Lennon, Neil Young, Charles Ives, Coltrane, Modest Mouse, Neutral Milk Hotel, Beatles, Lovett, Simon and Garfunkel, Django Rinehart, Public Enemy.
 Lately I've been listening to Midlake and My Morning Jacket.

+What are your expectations for Sundance?
 What an amazing honor, to share festival slots with so many amazing filmmakers.
 I am a little speechless.
 All of my life I’ve wanted to be a part of the conversation each year at Sundance.
 I am really excited about the conversation, the dialogue with other filmmakers.
 I’m excited to meet other filmmakers and artists of the day and gauge the current mental environment.
 These are some of the greatest storytellers of our time.
 This is the beginning of the 21st century and I want to know where everybody’s head is at, and what is driving their work.

-By the time my allotted time to purchase tickets came up — everything was sold out.
+Any films you're excited to see at Sundance?
+By the time my allotted time to purchase tickets came up everything was sold out.
 I managed to get tickets to Fay Grim.
 I love Hal Hartley movies.
 Trust changed the way watch movies.
 I'm going to sneak in to Chicago 10.
 I made an official looking "All Access" pass and I figure if I carry a big black flashlight (the kind that could be used for bludgeoning) no one will stop me.

+What's the best piece of advice you've read or received about filmmaking?
 Make sure you believe in your story.
 The story is the most important thing.
 Your first loyalty has to be to the story -- above even yourself.
 I imagine making a movie is a lot like raising a child, because you will sacrifice years of your life and you will have to be ready to sacrifice everything else too.
 And be prepared to fight every step of the way for your story.
 Not for your ego -- for your story.
 That's your only real job.

+What's your favorite/least favorite question to read in interviews with directors?
 This one.
 Just kidding.
 I don't know.
 I guess any questions that only serve to magnify and glorify the director.

 DAVID BRUCKNER

+Can you say a little bit about your background?
 My father is the Chief Investigator and was once a homicide detective in Miami in late ’70s.
 My mother has been an ER nurse for something like 20 years.
 So I grew up with some idea of the ills of society (plus a healthy dose of Nintendo, action news and The Terminator).
 Raised in a suburb of Atlanta, I’m now 29 years old, I started making movies in high school with my neighborhood friends.
 Focused on sci-fi, horror and comedy, I took my habit to college in Athens, GA thinking I would wise up and go into one of the sciences, but it only got worse.
 Basically, the technology was available for my generation, so I took advantage and never stopping making things.
 The farther out I got the better the response.
 There I met Jacob Gentry, Alex Motlagh and several other key players of the POP organism and we took it to Atlanta.
 The last six years in the ATL have been a creatively nutritional whirlwind.
 We’ve collaborated with theaters, visual artists, and drunk reclusive poets.
 I’ve had the opportunity to write, direct, shoot, edit, act, produce, design, engineer, and invent.
 I was even a puppeteer for a brief moment.
 With PUSH PUSH THEATER (a workshop theater focused on development) and a gnarly group of film kids we formed the DAILIES Project, a beacon for our filmmaker community to explore, incite, and intrigue.
 So we made more stuff.
 There I began to work with Dan Bush as well as many of the actors from The Signal.

+Can you briefly describe what inspired your film?
 The Signal came from one of THE DAILIES PROJECTS called Exquisite Corpse where each filmmaker tells one portion of a larger story and then hands it off to someone else in chronological order.
 The idea for the movie grew from that both functionally and thematically.
 The overall arc of The Signal deals with communication, perception and individual, but each of three chapters have their own point I think.
 I wrote and directed Act 1: Crazy in Love.
 I think a lot of that is inspired by childhood fantasies about the end of the world.
 There’s a certain freedom that takes place when everything is reduced to survival.
 I always wondered who would be the strongest.
 Would you get to be the person you always wanted to be?
 Could you love whoever you wanted to love?

+Can you talk about some of the people you collaborated with?
 They’re all Atlanta crop.
 We have had the opportunity to build creative relationships and friendships prior to this project.
 I found this helped us to have a common language before going into production.
 I mean, just a far as the other directors, there no way I would have been able to do this with two strangers.
 We know each other well enough to push and pull with some sense of the larger picture.
 I think that’s also the case with the actors, Alex (the producer), the sound guys, the composer, etc. We all go way back.

+Were there any compromises you had to make on this film?
+Anything you'd do differently?
 I would be too quick to say that we had to compromise having three directors and three different stories making one story.
 Sure, none of us got every scene we wanted into the movie, but overall I think having to compromise with other creative heads helped balance us out.
 It kept everything in check.
 In fact, the largest compromises I had to make by far, were more the result of our tight production schedule.
 We shot most of this movie in 13 days.
 That meant we had to turn scenes out super fast each day.
 So there were a lot of moments where I had big ideas about coverage, performance, and nuance that I had to sacrifice just to make sure I made sense of the story.
 That’s hard to swallow on your first feature when you want everything to realize your imagination, but that’s filmmaking, I suppose.

+Any film influences?
 The big one for the The Signal was Danny Boyle’s 28 Days Later.
 It reinvigorated the genre for me.
 Other big influences were Irreversible, High Tension, Spike Jonze, Tobe Hooper, David Fincher, Simon Pegg & Edgar Wright, Michel Gondry, Charlie Kaufman, George Romero, Guillermo del Toro, Spielberg (Munich, Saving Private Ryan, War of the Worlds), Lou Reed, Brian Eno, Michael Andrews, The Walking Dead, and Grand Theft Auto.

+What are your expectations for Sundance?
 I want our movie to affect people.
 I hope they feel it’s worth a repeat viewing.
 There’s a lot of stuff in the film that I can chew on; I’d love to see people chewing on it in reply.
 I’m also really looking forward to being among other filmmakers.
 It’ll be great to have dialog with others who have the same addiction.
 I can’t wait to make more movies.

+Any films you're excited to see at Sundance?
 I really want to catch Black Snake Moan.
 Hustle & Flow destroyed me.
 I’m a big fan of the folks that made Ten.
 Also, The Protagonist, We are the Strange, Fay Grim, and Interview.

+What's the best piece of advice you've read or received about filmmaking?
 “Have something to say,” an older friend of mine simply said once on the topic of ego.
 “If you’re telling stories because you want to be a filmmaker, you’ll eat yourself alive with self consciouness and criticism.
 There must be something, no matter how small, that you want to communicate outside your own personal gain.”
 At least that’s how I remember it going.
 I seem to come back to that idea a lot.
 It moves me forward no matter how difficult this job can be.

 What's your favorite/least favorite question to read in interviews with directors?
+In pretty much any context, my favorite question is “Why?”

 JACOB GENTRY